wicked-rainman/DAPL/docs/DAPL_OVERVIEW.md

             First parameter defines a full path to the graphics output filename Second parameter defines the graphics render engine that will be used

+      table("table_name")

+            Parameter is the full path filename for a memory-stored lookup table.
+            Result from the call is stored in a global FILE variable.

+3. Loop functions